lazypower/dasroot-blog/content/2013-12-25-juju-expose-my-experience.md

 Date: 2013-12-25 22:12
 Tags: juju, experience
 Slug: juju-expose-my-experience
----
+Category: Devops

 I'm right around the one month mark with my juju lab and I feel like I've progressed a long way in poking around in the space.
 I went from having watched and briefly interfaced with Juju to deploying clusters of apps to learn how they interface with one another.

 Along the path I've been maintaining a self dialogue that I haven't been able to finish until now.
 My initial step into the Juju waters was configuration of the PaaS logging service Papertrail.
 This subordinate charm was more my depth charge to test the waters of the charm submission process.
 It was simple enough to fleshed out in a few hours having only written one very basic charm before, and came with a pre-existing charm request.

 After I reached the first submission of the Papertrail charm, I immediately set out to work on the Errbit charm using Marco Ceppi's bash driven Discourse charm as a guide.
 What I yielded was [a functioning](https://github.com/chuckbutler/errbit-charm/commit/c11c50785c4042933a39857f830100310340fd15) installation routine that utilized Marco's code as a base.
 It was fun, and survived a hdd swap, but I wanted to flex an area of my brain that I knew more intricately than Bash.

 ### Breaking the OPC habit